AbbieNgXinYi/Istor-a/README.md

 - For Every stations has a table next to the projector, with all the interactivities available for users to interactive with.

-- Press the **Big Buton* to start the game
+- Press the *Big Button* to start the game

-- Different choices gives different results. ( 2 different scenarios).
+- Different choices give you different results. ( 2 different scenarios).
 Do play through them to maximise the immersive experience we have install for you!

 - Enjoy and have fun!